Amnesia (Chumbawamba song): Critical

+that deserves a fair shake."
+A reviewer from Music Week gave the single three out of five, adding, "The long-awaited follow-up to "Tubthumping" is marked by a flat verse which is made up for by a catchy radio-friendly singalong chorus."

 Commercial

 The song was a successful follow-up to "Tubthumping", reaching the top 10 in the United Kingdom and Canada.
 In Canada, "Amnesia" debuted on the RPM Top Singles chart on the issue dated 2 February 1998.
 It reached its number-seven peak on the chart dated 27 April.
 The song spent a total of 27 weeks in the Canadian Top 100.
 In the UK, the song was similarly successful, debuting and peaking at number 10 on the UK Singles Chart dated 31 January 1998.

 In the United states, the song was somewhat successful, although it was far less so than "Tubthumping".
 Though the song failed to enter the Billboard Hot 100, it reached number one on the Bubbling Under Hot 100 Singles chart (the equivalent of number 101 on the Hot 100), spending two weeks overall on the chart.
 It also peaked at number 19 on the Mainstream Top 40 and number 38 on the Adult Top 40.
 The song was released to modern rock radio stations, on which "Tubthumping" had received much play; however, "Amnesia" was unsuccessful on that format.